Which of the following is not a type of connective tissue? | Channels for Pearson+

 1

-Understand the definition of connective tissue: Connective tissue is a type of tissue that supports, connects, or separates different types of tissues and organs in the body.
-It includes various types such as adipose tissue, cartilage, bone, and blood.
+Begin by understanding the definition of connective tissue.
+Connective tissue is a type of tissue that supports, connects, or separates different types of tissues and organs in the body.

+Identify the types of connective tissue listed in the options.
+Adipose tissue, cartilage, and bone are all types of connective tissue.

-Review the characteristics of each option: Adipose tissue is a type of connective tissue that stores fat.
-Cartilage is a flexible connective tissue found in joints, ear, nose, and respiratory tract.
-Bone is a rigid connective tissue that forms the skeleton.
+Adipose tissue is a type of connective tissue that stores fat and provides insulation and cushioning for the body.

-Identify the characteristics of nervous tissue: Nervous tissue is responsible for transmitting signals throughout the body and is composed of neurons and supporting cells.
-It is not involved in connecting or supporting other tissues.

-Compare the options: Adipose tissue, cartilage, and bone all have roles in connecting or supporting other tissues, which are key functions of connective tissue.

-Conclude that nervous tissue does not fit the definition of connective tissue, as its primary function is signal transmission rather than support or connection.
+Cartilage is a flexible connective tissue found in areas such as joints, the rib cage, and the ear, providing support and structure.

 Watch next